 The proper blueberry pH soil level is between 4 and 5.
 If your blueberry bush’s soil is higher than this, then you need to take steps to lower the soil pH for blueberries.

 New Blueberry Plantings – Soil Prep for Blueberry Plant

 If your blueberry soil pH is too high, you need to lower it.
 The best way to do this is too add granular sulfur to the soil.
 About 1 pound of sulfur per fifty feet will lower the pH one point.
 This will need to be worked or tilled into the soil.
 If you can, add this to the soil three months before you plan on planting.
 This will allow the sulfur to better mix with the soil.

 You can also use acid peat or used coffee grounds as an organic method of acidifying the soil.
 Work in 4-6 inches of peat or coffee ground into the soil.

 No matter how well you do soil prep for a blueberry plant, if you do not live in an area where the soil is naturally acidic, you will find that the soil pH will return to its normal level in a few years if nothing is done to maintain the lower pH around the blueberries.

 There are several methods you can use to either lower soil pH for blueberries that are established or to maintain the already adjusted blueberry pH soil level.

-Adding sulfur to the top of the soil is another way to lower soil pH for blueberries.
-It may take some time for this to work on established planting because you will not be able to work it in far into the soil without causing damage to the blueberry bush’s roots.
-But, it will eventually work its way down to the roots.
+- Adding sulfur to the top of the soil is another way to lower soil pH for blueberries.
+It may take some time for this to work on established plantings because you will not be able to work it far into the soil without causing damage to the blueberry bush’s roots.
+But it will eventually work its way down to the roots.